domainaware/parsedmarc/README.md

 ## Help Wanted

-This is a project is maintained by one developer.
+This project is maintained by one developer.
 Please consider reviewing the open [issues](https://github.com/domainaware/parsedmarc/issues) to see how you can contribute code, documentation, or user support.
 Assistance on